Learn how to navigate car insurance in the no-fault state of New Jersey.

 New Jersey car insurance requirements are a bit different from other states, so we’re going to cover the basic coverage definitions first:

-- Collision: Covers damage to your vehicle from an accident, whether you were at fault or not
+- Collision coverage: Covers damage to your vehicle from an accident, whether you were at fault or not

-- Comprehensive: Covers damage from events not related to a collision, like fire, hail, flooding, or vandalism
+- Comprehensive car insurance: Covers damage from events not related to a collision, like fire, hail, flooding, or vandalism

 You actually have two options to satisfy minimum coverage amounts for New Jersey auto insurance.
 The bare minimum is called the Basic Policy, and it is best for people with few assets and minimal family responsibilities.
 While you technically satisfy minimum requirements with a Basic Policy, New Jersey recommends that you purchase at least a Standard Policy if you are able to.
 Here’s what the Basic and Standard Policies look like: